brave-intl/challenge-bypass-ristretto/README.md

 It is only an implementation of the cryptographic protocol, it does not provide a service or FFI for use by other languages.

+**This crate is still a work in progress and is not yet recommended for external use.**

 # FFI